-On Summary page, Review the task sequence details and click Next.
+On the Summary page, Review the task sequence details and click Next.

 The build process has started.
-It will include Toolkit package, and settings package are all created by the wizard.
+It will include the Toolkit package, and the settings package is all created by the wizard.
 The process takes approximately 5–10 minutes to complete.

 After completion successfully, click Finish to close the wizard.